top of page

 The second least used station was Elton and Orson railway station in Nottinghamshire on the Nottingham to Skegness line.

-There is only one service each way a day and no Sunday service, and Elton and Orson was a close second place with 68 passenger entries that year averaging 1.3 passenger entries a week at Elton and Orson.
+There is only one service each way a day, and no Sunday service, and Elton and Orson was a close second place with 68 passenger entries that year averaging 1.3 per week at Elton and Orson.

 When I visited in February 2023, I was not the only person to exit the train at Berney Arms but was the only person to get back on later in the day for the return to Norwich.